hugh-braico/slowtrainroll.in/docs/contributing-vods.md

 ## Prerequisites

-* Your VOD must be a publicly-viewable YouTube video (unlisted is OK).
+* Must be a publicly-viewable YouTube video (unlisted is OK).
 * It must feature Skullgirls gameplay between two human players.
 * PC/Console only (not Mobile).